codemastersolutions/nestjs-libs/libs/better-auth/README.md

 A comprehensive NestJS integration for [Better Auth](https://www.better-auth.com/), providing seamless authentication capabilities for your NestJS applications.

+## Inspiration and Need

+This library was inspired by the excellent work of [ThallesP/nestjs-better-auth](https://github.com/ThallesP/nestjs-better-auth), which provides Better Auth integration for NestJS applications.
+However, we identified a critical need in the ecosystem: **Fastify support**.

+While the original library focuses exclusively on Express.js, many modern NestJS applications leverage Fastify for its superior performance characteristics.
+This library bridges that gap by providing:

+- **Universal Framework Support**: Works seamlessly with both Express.js and Fastify
+- **Performance Optimization**: Takes advantage of Fastify's speed while maintaining Express compatibility
+- **Unified API**: Consistent authentication experience regardless of the underlying HTTP adapter
+- **Enhanced Security**: Additional security measures and validation layers

+Our goal is to provide the NestJS community with a robust, framework-agnostic authentication solution that doesn't compromise on performance or security.

 ## Features

 - 🚀 **Easy Integration**: Simple setup with NestJS dependency injection